Color-Of-Code/website/content/pages/hardware/main_pc.md

 * I had to suffer to buy RGB memory because the shop I bought it only had that one on stock.
 The version without RGB is F4-3200C14D-32GTZ.
 * There was not much benefit in taking PCIe 4.0 SSD, that M.2 module is really fast
-* The adapter was needed to make the USB-C port work (no Key A connector on the mainboard) to connect the cable from case
+* The adapter was needed to make the USB-C port work (no Key A connector on the motherboard) to connect the cable from case
 * Another bunch of SATA disks will come into the system at a later time (from previous rig once tests are complete)

 ## Installation, known issues

 * The cooler was modified to make both FANs work in pull mode (not enough place due to tall RAM)
 * Initially with BIOS v1407, RAM was instable and POST unsuccessful
-* Bios update (v2606) required to clear the RTC RAM (shortcut 2 pins on the mainboard) otherwise the system didn't POST at all
+* Bios update (v2606) required to clear the RTC RAM (shortcut 2 pins on the motherboard) otherwise the system didn't POST at all
 * With BIOS v2606, the RAM performs well at the XMP profile settings (14-14-14-34- timings, 1.35v)
 * There are still sporadic POST issues ([Hint 1](https://www.reddit.com/r/ASUS/comments/et9q38/prime_x570_pro_wont_post_but_only_randomly/), [Hint2](https://rog.asus.com/forum/showthread.php?117380-Intermittent-No-Display-and-No-POST-on-ASUS-X570-P/page1), [Hint 3](https://www.overclockers.com/forums/showthread.php/795714-Not-sure-if-its-Asus-DOCP-or-my-ram-with-reboot-halting))
-* Disabled FAST boot and reduced DRAM voltage from 1.35v to 1.34v manual setting, XMP stored value is 1.35v
+* Disabled FAST boot (seems to help POST RAM checks to pass)

 ## Software